 Queue Access Control Lists (ACLs) allow administrators to control who may take actions on particular queues.
 They are configured with the aclSubmitApps and aclAdministerApps properties, which can be set per queue.
 Currently the only supported administrative action is killing an application.
 Anybody who may administer a queue may also submit applications to it.
 These properties take values in a format like “user1,user2 group1,group2” or “ group1,group2”.
 An action on a queue will be permitted if its user or group is in the ACL of that queue or in the ACL of any of that queue’s ancestors.
 So if queue2 is inside queue1, and user1 is in queue1’s ACL, and user2 is in queue2’s ACL, then both users may submit to queue2.

 The root queue’s ACLs are “*” by default which, because ACLs are passed down, means that everybody may submit to and kill applications from every queue.
 To start restricting access, change the root queue’s ACLs to something other than “*”.

-The fair scheduler provides support for administration at runtime through two mechanisms:
+The fair scheduler provides support for administration at runtime through a few mechanisms:

 The following fields can be seen for each queue on the web interface:

 Used Resources - The sum of resources allocated to containers within the queue.